juliev42/juliev42.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Electrical Engineering and Computer Science, Massachusetts Institute of Technology, 2016-2020 (Minor in Biomedical Engineering)
+* B.S. in Electrical Engineering and Computer Science, Minor in Biomedical Engineering, Massachusetts Institute of Technology, 2016-2020
-* M.Eng. in Artificial Intelligence, Massachusetts Institute of Technology, 2020-2021
+* M.Eng. in Electrical Engineering and Computer Science, AI Concentration, Massachusetts Institute of Technology, 2020-2021

 Work Experience
 ======
 * Winter 2023 - Present: Founder @ Stealth
   * Working at the intersection of healthcare and AI
   * Gained experience in business development, product design, web development, UI/UX, fundraising, and management.
-Founder in Residence at Antler (VC).
+Founder in Residence at Antler (VC)
-  * Developed full-stack web applications with MEVN stack (MongoDB, Express, Vue, Node.js).
+  * Developed full-stack web applications with the MEVN stack (MongoDB, Express, Vue, Node.js) with retrieval-augmented generation and LLMs

 * Summer 2021-Winter 2023: Data Scientist at Cellular Longevity, Inc. (dba Loyal)
-  * Contributed to the first-ever FDA-approved longevity clinical trial design and a variety of cross-functional research projects to bring longevity drugs to market.
+  * Contributed to the first-ever FDA-approved longevity clinical trial design and a variety of cross-functional research projects to bring longevity drugs to market
   * Helped develop internal data science tools for use across the team
-  * Took leadership on the delivery of consumer-facing X-Thousand Dogs results, facilitating communication and rapid iteration between design, engineering, and user testing.
+  * Took leadership on the delivery of consumer-facing X-Thousand Dogs results, facilitating communication and rapid iteration between design, engineering, and user testing

 * Winter 2019 - Summer 2021: Research Assistant @ MEDG Szolovits Lab
   * Researched bias in medical algorithms and medical datasets
   * Co-wrote a paper combining technical bias definitions and policy
-  * Continuing research on pain metrics and bias in EHR data using NLP techniques in collaboration with Brigham and Woman's Hospital (BWH)
+  * Researched pain metrics and bias in EHR data using NLP techniques in collaboration with physicians at Brigham and Woman's Hospital (BWH)

 * Spring 2018, Spring 2019, Fall 2020, and Spring 2021: Course Staff @ MIT Intro to ML (6.036)
-  * Lab Assistant in Spring 2018/2019, TA in 2020-2021
+  * Lab Assistant in Spring 2018/2019, TA in Fall 2020-Spring 2021
   * Helped answer student questions, give checkoffs, and simplify tricky ML topics
   * Lead weekly problem-solving sections, supported students, and updated course content